Table of Contents

 What Can I Expect When Tapering off Opiates?

 Detox begins with a thorough assessment by the clinical team.
 During this process, the clinician will review the factors that may influence the severity of the opiate detox.
 The detox and withdrawal experience varies in severity from one person to another, from mild to severe.
 This disparity is due to certain factors that can influence how intense the withdrawal symptoms become.
 These factors include:

 - Whether there is a co-occurring mental health disorder

-Once the evaluation is completed the doctor will have an idea what level of withdrawal symptoms will likely emerge, and will plan a tapering schedule.
-Tapering off opiates allows the person to incrementally adjust to the reduced dosing, versus experience intense withdrawals by stopping cold turkey.
+Once the evaluation is completed the doctor will have an idea of what level of withdrawal symptoms will likely emerge, and will plan a tapering schedule.
+Tapering off opiates allows the person to incrementally adjust to the reduced dosing, versus experiencing intense withdrawals by stopping cold turkey.